stackupdev/dsat-ft1-stackupdev/README.md

-# DSAI Chatbot & Prediction Web App developed on SCTP-DS1F
+# DSAI Chatbot & Prediction Web Flask App

 A Flask-based web application that combines chatbot interfaces, machine learning prediction, user session management, and Telegram bot integration.
 Designed for interactive demos, educational use, or as a foundation for production ML/AI web services.